endail/pico-scale/README.md

 ## Initialise the HX711

-You will always need to initialise the HX711 before using it as a scale, so do this first
+You will always need to initialise the HX711 before using it as a scale, so do this first:

 ```c
 hx711_t hx;